michaeleze/portfolio/README.md

-# portfolio-website
+# Portfolio Website

-My Portfolio Website created using react, typescript and graphQL
+My Portfolio Website created using react, typescript, storybook and graphQL with microfrontend approach, each page behaves like it's own app